Trading BTC/USD with NodeJS & Elasticsearch

 Kibana dashboard Screenshots (Imgur mirror)

-Direct Link to Kibana Dashboards (Username: guest, Password: 012GUE789st!)
+Direct Link to Kibana Dashboards (Username: guest

 (At the time of writing this blog all the dashboards should be publicly viewable - however since I am using a trial license of x-pack for authentication it will fail at some point unless I reset it.
 Thus the screenshots.)